nigejohnson/Metasnapper-vue/README.md

 -	Offline storage of data on the device itself, using indexedDB, specifically the photos and associated metadata.
 -	Integration with a cloud-based web service, specifically an email sending service, to distribute the photos.
 -	Graceful handling of situations where the email sending service is unavailable, e.g., due to lack of connectivity (*).
 -	 Use of local offline storage to store configuration settings and diagnostic logging for the application itself.
+-   Simple integration with Google Maps, via a "Show Location" link, to prove the metasnaps contain correct locational data.
 However, the Metasnapper-vue project also demonstrates a very simple, no-build, implementation of the Vue Options API framework.
 It also does so on the basis of a strict set of pre-existing requirements, which were in no way biased to play to the strengths or weaknesses of Vue, and in a way where-by Metasnapper-vue Vue using code can be compared with the equivalent plain and purely "hand-cranked" JavaScript/HMTL/CSS code in the Metasnapper project, to allow a better understanding of Vue and of the possible advantages and disadvantages of Vue adoption.
 At the same time, though the adoption of Vue here is simple and lightweight, it includes implementations of Vue based routing to support navigations and of two-way Vue data-binding all the way from the page to indexedDB storage and back again.
 The intention is that the example code here should therefore be functional enough to be useful.
-> (* Unfortunately, due to the discontinuation of free Heroku hosting, the email sending service is currently unavailable.
-The email sending service is called Metasnapper-server, and the source code, built using the Node Express framework, is here: nigejohnson/Metasnapper-server (github.com).
-An alternative version, using the Node Hapi framework is here: nigejohnson/Hapi-metasnapper-server: A server for the "metasnapper" PWA proof of concept but written using the Hapi framework (github.com).)
+> (* The email sending service is called Metasnapper-server, and the source code, built using the Node Express framework, is here: nigejohnson/Metasnapper-server (github.com).
+An alternative version, using the Node Hapi framework is here: nigejohnson/Hapi-metasnapper-server: A server for the "metasnapper" PWA proof of concept but written using the Hapi framework (github.com). )

 ## Prerequisites
 A git install so that the repo can easily be cloned locally, e.g., https://git-scm.com/download/win.